rust-embedded/wg/rfcs/0000-voting-majority.md

 member will have sufficient time to consider whether they have concerns over a specific vote.
 If the full three weeks elapses with no concerns raised, we conclude no members have concerns.

+## Self Voting

+We clarify that members may approve their own proposals in order to help reach the required majority, but such votes will not be sufficient alone to accept a proposal.

 # Alternatives